Maryland Airport

 Maryland Airport (FAA LID: 2W5) is a privately owned, public use airport located four miles (6 km) east of the central business district of Indian Head, in Charles County, Maryland, United States.

 Facilities and aircraft

 Maryland Airport covers an area of 314 acre which contains one operational runway: 2/20 with a 3,740 x 75 ft asphalt surface.

-For the 12-month period ending September 19, 2013, the airport had 17,020 aircraft operations, an average of 47 per day: 88% local general aviation, 6% transient general aviation, 6% military and <1% air taxi.
+For the 12-month period ending September 13, 2023, the airport had 22,050 aircraft operations, an average of 60 per day: 98% general aviation, 2% military and <1% air taxi.

 Phase 3 of the airport's expansion will include extending the runway to 4,300 feet, along with construction of a parallel taxiway, a ramp to accommodate 75 planes, an access road to Bumpy Oak Road, and a new terminal.